ElliotNB/nimbly/README.md

 The full list of component settings is as follows:

+1. **`tagName`** - String, required, if this component is registered as a child of another component, then the `tagName` defines what custom tag in the template will include this component (e.g., `tagName:"hello-world" == <hello-world></hello-world>`).

-1. **`templates`** - Array, required, what templates the component will use identified by their `<script>` tag element ID.
+2. **`templates`** - Array, required, what templates the component will use identified by their `<script>` tag element ID.

-2. **`loadingTemplate`** - String, optional, if this component needs to display a loading message or a loading spinner, specify that template here.
+3. **`loadingTemplate`** - String, optional, if this component needs to display a loading message or a loading spinner, specify that template here.

-3. **`showLoadMask`** - Function, optional, executed when we need to display a loading mask over the component.
+4. **`showLoadMask`** - Function, optional, executed when we need to display a loading mask over the component.
 Loading masks are typically displayed when we fetch data that must be retrieved before the UI can render.

-4. **`hideLoadMask`** - Function, optional, executed when we need to hide the loading mask over the component.
+5. **`hideLoadMask`** - Function, optional, executed when we need to hide the loading mask over the component.

-5. **`initList`** - Array, optional, list of "fetch" methods (defined on the component, see below for details) that should be invoked in order to initialize the components.
+6. **`initList`** - Array, optional, list of "fetch" methods (defined on the component, see below for details) that should be invoked in order to initialize the components.
 Example:

 ```javascript
 [